Apple’s 2010 iPad launch was the last great Steve Jobs keynote

 Rather than ignoring the comparison, however, Jobs ran with it: “The problem is, netbooks aren’t better at anything!”
 It turned out that the world agreed with him, and the fad for them dwindled away even as the iPad took off.

-The $499 pricetag, which few Apple seers had even raised as a possibility, was so low that Jobs held off revealing it until the end of its event.
+The $499 price tag, which few Apple seers had even raised as a possibility, was so low that Jobs held off revealing it until the end of its event.
 The company also referenced the cost in its amusingly hype-y (though not altogether inaccurate) tagline, “a magical and revolutionary device at an unbelievable price.”

 Related: Why the iPad is my personal gadget of the decade

 Steve Jobs is irreplaceable.
 That’s a truism, not a revelation.
 Still, rewatching the iPad launch was a powerful reminder of how unmatched he was as an explainer of new products.
 For all his talk of Apple’s tablet being “magical,” “revolutionary,” and “unbelievable,” the meat of his presentation was a clear, convincing explanation of what it was and why you’d want one.
-And as much as the iPad has evolved in the past ten years, it remains the device that Jobs introduced, as if he understood where it might go in the years to come.
+And as much as the iPad has evolved in the past 10 years, it remains the device that Jobs introduced, as if he understood where it might go in the years to come.
 By contrast, the 2014 event where Tim Cook and company unveiled the Apple Watch—the biggest all-new Apple device since the iPad—doesn’t hold up nearly as well.

 Between the January 27, 2010 event and his death on October 5, 2011, Jobs presided over another five keynotes.
 None was anywhere near as significant as the iPad’s debut.
 (The one that would have come closest, the iPhone 4 introduction, had much of the suspense drained out of it when a preproduction phone went missing in a Redwood City beer garden.)
-As Jobs’ final epoch-shifting product launch, the iPad introduction was both the start of something big and the end of an era—supremely effective marketing then, and even more meaningful now.
+As Jobs’s final epoch-shifting product launch, the iPad introduction was both the start of something big and the end of an era—supremely effective marketing then, and even more meaningful now.